-We demand that the federal government Reestablish the Freedmen’s Bureau
+We demand that the federal government Reestablish the Freedmen’s Bureau with satellite branches in States where the Bureau is needed

 We demand the immediate and complete De-Confederatization of the United States of America.
 No child in Germany is forced to attend schools named after Adolf Hitler or drive down a road named in honor of the Nazi regime or its officers.
 By the same token, no American child should be made to attend public schools named in honor of Confederate war criminals, no patriotic American soldier should serve in the United States military on bases named in honor of traitorous insurgent anti-federalists.

-We demand a Reconstructive Freedmen Agenda which consists of a fully funded program to facilitate a State repatriation program for the Freedmen.
-This program will provide the resources necessary for this relocation back to their Southern States of origin where Freedmen were forced to escape due to Government sanctioned domestic terrorism and State oppression.
+We demand a Reconstructive Freedmen Agenda which consists of a fully funded program to facilitate a State repatriation program for the American Freedmen.
+This program will also provide the resources necessary for this relocation back to their Southern States of origin where American Freedmen were forced to escape due to Government sanctioned domestic terrorism and State oppression.
 These States are Louisiana, Mississippi, Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, and Delaware.

-We demand full, unimpeded access to the Democratic process via voting unhindered at the local and federal levels.
+As per the 13th, 14th, and 15th amendments, we demand full, unimpeded access to the Democratic process via voting unhindered at the local and federal levels.

 We demand that local municipal police departments in each State be abolished and all policing power be vested in the Sheriff's departments, State Troopers and U.S. Marshalls departments.